rhel-labs/learn-katacoda/sql-server-cstore/step3.md

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSNoIndex.sql | grep 'columnstore index'`{{execute T1}}

-Lets re-run the same query using column store indexes.
-The script queries the table 10 times outputting the time it takes for the query to return the result set using column store indexes.
+Lets re-run the same query using columnstore indexes.
+The script queries the table 10 times outputting the time it takes for the query to return the result set using columnstore indexes.

 <pre class="file">
 //The aggregation query over 5 million rows